tillitis/tillitis-key1/doc/threat_model/threat_model.md

   `cdi = blake2s(UDS, blake2s(CDI of previous app, seed)[, USS])`

-  The seed is whatever data the previous might want to include in the measurement, for instance the digest of its security policy.
+  The seed is whatever data the previous app might want to include in the measurement, for instance the digest of its security policy.

 - Changing: CDI is protected by hardware.
 It is only writable in